This simple and inexpensive DIY floating desk is perfect for small spaces, and it can be adapted for kids or adults! See just how easy it is!

 - sander (this is my favorite inexpensive orbital sander)

-- 120 grit sandpaper (these go with the orbital sander)
+- 120 grit sandpaper (this multi-pack goes with the orbital sander)

 - 60 grit sandpaper